Instant hot water dispenser: Energy efficiency

-A hot water dispenser which keeps water hot in a tank uses the energy needed to heat the water to the required temperature and wastes the energy needed to keep the water hot permanently in a thermally-insulated tank when not being used.
-These tank type dispensers often also consists of energy wasting 'keep warm' and 'reboil' functions.
+A hot water dispenser, which keeps water hot in a tank, uses energy to heat the water to the required temperature and wastes energy to keep it hot in a thermally insulated tank when not in use.
+These tank-type dispensers often also consist of energy-wasting 'keep warm' and 'reboil' functions.

 On the other hand, an instant hot water dispenser without a tank does not waste significant energy.
 When hot water is needed, the instant heater consumes at least 2000 watts to produce hot water at 92 °C and above.
 The hot water flow rate is approximately 20 litres per hour.
 Comparing this with the insulated tank type of hot water dispensers that consumes approximately 500 W, the amount of energy savings to produce 20 litres of hot water is at least 5 times lower.
 The savings not only comes from the speed, but also instant hot water dispensers do not 'keep warm' nor 'reboil'.
 In fact, it further provides the convenience that users need not switch off the appliance when not in use.

-In many cases the alternative is to heat water in a device like a kettle.
+In many cases, the alternative is to heat water using a device such as a kettle.
 If only the amount of water needed is heated, energy usage is less: the same energy is used for heating [needs clarification: only true if the kettle and the dispenser have the same thermal transfer, which is very unlikely], but none for keeping hot.
 If more water than needed is boiled in a kettle, energy is wasted in heating the unwanted water, which then cools.

 Sometimes a supply of an unknown amount of instant hot water is required, for example when cooking risotto boiling water must be added instantly as needed.
 This can only be achieved with a kettle by boiling the maximum amount that can be needed; in cases of this nature the instant water heater, which heats and dispenses only what is needed, is always more efficient.

 Overall comparative efficiency can only be estimated by calculating the energy wasted by the water heater, and comparing it with that wasted by heating more water than necessary in a kettle in typical circumstances.
 Kettle efficiency is subject to patterns of usage, and can be improved by user discipline; dispenser efficiency cannot be so improved.
 Switching off when not needed, as at night, would save a lot of energy and improve overall efficiency.